Schizostylis plants are hardy perennials that reach about 60 cm (24 inches) in height.

 Hesperantha coccinea (Crimson flag lily), picture by Megan Hansen; CC.

 Although they are still commonly known as Kaffir Lily in many parts of the world this name is rightfully becoming less used.
 This is because the word Kaffir is used as a derogatory term for black people in South Africa.
-We recommend that you refer to the plant as the Crimson Flag Lily when you discuss it to help encourage the use of this friendlier plant name.
+We recommend that you refer to the plant as the Crimson Flag Lily or the River Lily when you discuss it to help encourage the use of this friendlier plant name.

 Schizostylis by Wallygrom.